UNC-optics/MACHETE/README.md

 # Motor Assisted Commutator to Harness Electronics in Tethered Experiments (MACHETE)

 Designed by members of the [Pégard](https://www.nicolaspegard.com/) and [Rodríguez-Romaguera](https://www.rodriguezromagueralab.org/) Labs at the University of North Carolina at Chapel Hill, **MACHETE** is a motor assisted commutator that allows researchers to harness electronics during tethered freely-moving behavior experiments with mice.
+For more information, refer to [Rodriguez-Romaguera et al, 2025](https://www.eneuro.org/content/12/5/ENEURO.0583-24.2025) [1].

 ![](https://github.com/jovantormesvaquerano/MACHETE/blob/130a7a16e55805adebfeca424099612d2fb4d641/MACHETE_Cover.png)